jstott/socketio4net/README.md

 ============

 ## Please Note
-This project is no longer be maintained
+This project is no longer maintained